meysam-motaharfar/Olist-SQL-Project/README.md

    What percentage of the total customer base does the top three cities in each state account for?

-The queries to answer these questions is available [here](Codes/Olist-EDA.sql)
+The queries to answer these questions are available [here](Codes/Olist-EDA.sql).

 # key Insights